A Survey on 3D Egocentric Human Pose Estimation: 3D Egocentric Pose Estimation Methods

-\textbf{Perspective distortion} is an important problem to consider in egocentric 3D pose estimation as it can cause issues like scale variation, depth ambiguity and limited field of view.
-To enhance accuracy by tackling this problem, \textbf{\textit{Ego3DPose}} \cite{ego3dpose} introduces a Stereo Matcher network that independently learns stereo correspondences and predicts explicit 3D orientation for each limb, avoiding dependence on full-body information.
-Additionally, a Perspective Embedding Heatmap representation is introduced, allowing the 2D module to extract and utilize 3D perspective information. \cite{egostan} also addressed the challenges of \textbf{fisheye distortion} and \textbf{self-occlusions} in egocentric human pose estimation by leveraging a domain-guided spatio-temporal transformer model, \textit{Ego-STAN.} It utilizes 2D image representations and spatiotemporal attention to mitigate distortions and accurately estimate the location of heavily occluded joints.
-Introducing a spatial concept called feature map tokens (FMT), it draws complex spatio-temporal information from egocentric videos.
-The model includes a heatmap reconstruction module using deconvolutions, enabling accurate 3D joint coordinate estimation. \cite{autocalib} employed an \textbf{automatic calibration} module with self-correction to mitigate the impact of \textbf{image distortions} on 3D pose estimation.
-It estimates intrinsic and distortion camera parameters.
-Unlike traditional post-processing steps, this module ensures consistency between 3D predictions and distorted 2D poses, effectively alleviating the effects of distortions on 3D pose estimation.
+\textbf{Perspective distortion} can cause issues like scale variation, depth ambiguity and limited field of view.
+To tackle this problem, \textit{Ego3DPose} \cite{ego3dpose} introduces a Stereo Matcher network that independently learns stereo correspondences and predicts explicit 3D orientation for each limb, avoiding dependence on full-body information.
+Additionally, a Perspective Embedding Heatmap representation is introduced, allowing the 2D module to extract and utilize 3D perspective information. \cite{egostan} addressed the challenges of \textbf{fisheye distortion} and \textbf{self-occlusions} by leveraging a domain-guided spatio-temporal transformer model, \textit{Ego-STAN}.
+It utilizes 2D image representations and spatiotemporal attention to mitigate distortions and accurately estimate the location of heavily occluded joints. \cite{autocalib} employed an \textbf{automatic calibration} module with self-correction to mitigate the impact of image distortions on 3D pose estimation.
+Unlike traditional post-processing steps, this module ensures consistency between 3D predictions and distorted 2D poses.